Kannur district: Payyanur Pavithra Ring

 The Payyanur Pavithra Mothiram, a GI-tagged sacred ring, holds profound spiritual and cultural significance in North Malabar.
 Crafted by a specific family in Payyanur, this ring is traditionally worn during Pithru Bali rituals.
 Originally made from dharba grass, it is now often crafted from gold, while retaining its sacred importance.

 Cannanore Home Furnishings

-Cannanore Home Furnishings is a GI-tagged product line that emphasizes wide range of fabrics and lifestyle products, including curtains, table linens, upholstery fabrics, bed and kitchen linens, bath linens, and decorative accessories like tassels, ropes, and nets, all crafted in Kannur district.
-Kannur fabrics, crafted on fly shuttle looms by generations of skilled artisans, bring a touch of luxury to it.
-The "Mushru" and "Damask" fabrics are particularly notable for their vibrant stripes and lustrous, reversible textures.
+Cannanore Home Furnishings is a GI-tagged product line that emphasizes wide range of fabrics and lifestyle products, including curtains, linens, upholstery fabrics, and decorative accessories.
+Kannur fabrics are crafted on fly shuttle looms by generations of skilled artisans.

 Kuttiattoor Mango

 Kuttiattoor mango is popular and traditional cultivar of Kuttiattoor and neighbouring panchayats of Kannur district.
 Kuttiattoor mango received Geographical Indication (GI) tag from the GI registry at Chennai.
 The distinctiveness of Kuttiattoor mango is aided by the combination of specific environmental conditions of the area of its cultivation and varietal characters.
 Even though it is popularly known as Kuttiattoor mango, it is also known as ‘Nambiar mānga’, ‘Kannapuram mānga’, ‘Kunjimangalam mānga’ and ‘Vadakkumbhagam mānga’ in small pockets of Kannur district.